tan274/Email-Retrieval-Parsing-Prototype-RAG-/README.md

 # Email Retrieval & Parsing Prototype

 This project is a prototype I built to explore **retrieval-augmented generation (RAG)** workflows using email data.
-The main goal was to take messy, unstructured emails and turn them into something structured and searchable.

 ## What it does
-- Parses raw emails into a **structured transaction DataFrame** with normalized fields
+- Parses simulated Venmo Paypal emails into a **structured transaction DataFrame**
 - Embeds email chunks using **sentence-transformers**
 - Stores embeddings in a **FAISS index** for fast semantic search
 - Supports natural language queries with results grounded in actual email content